Susan Molinari: Lobbying and consulting

 After a stint as a lobbyist on her own, Molinari joined the Washington Group in October 2001, becoming the lobbying firm's president and chief executive.

 Molinari joined the law and public policy firm Bracewell & Giuliani in 2008 as a senior principal.
 The firm is home to former New York City Mayor Rudolph Giuliani and has a well-established government relations and strategic communications practice.
-Previously, she was president of Ketchum Public Affairs and also served as chief executive officer of Ketchum Inc.'s lobbying firm, The Washington Group, where she served as its chairman.
+Previously, she was president of Ketchum Public Affairs and also was chief executive officer of Ketchum Inc.'s lobbying firm, The Washington Group, where she was its chairman.
 In 2006 Molinari's firm received $300,062 from home mortgage giant Freddie Mac to lobby on their behalf.

 Molinari supports the Rape Abuse and Incest National Network (RAINN), which operates a telephone hotline in conjunction with more than 1,000 rape crisis centers nationwide.
 The group also sponsors outreach programs on college campuses.
 Her activities have included sponsoring legislation, and more recently heading a task force directed toward developing an Internet-based counterpart to the existing hotline.

-Molinari also serves as Chair of The Century Council, a not-for-profit organization dedicated to fighting drunk driving and underage drinking by advocating and facilitating education, communications, research, law enforcement, and other programs.
+Molinari also is chair of The Century Council, a not-for-profit organization dedicated to fighting drunk driving and underage drinking by advocating and facilitating education, communications, research, law enforcement, and other programs.
 In its fight against these types of alcohol abuse, the Council is funded by "America's leading distillers" of alcoholic liquor, including Bacardi, Inc. and several other liquor manufacturers.

 Political activities

 Although she has maintained a public face, Molinari's subsequent political activities have been largely behind the scenes.
 She supported George W. Bush's election in 2000, but joined with more moderate members of her party such as Gerald Ford, David Rockefeller, and Richard Riordan in forming the Republican Unity Coalition, which opposed Bush's decision to support an amendment to the U.S. Constitution banning gay marriage.

 Molinari did not seek elected office in 2006, bucking speculation that she would run against Democratic Senator Hillary Clinton.
-She served as an adviser to former New York City Mayor Rudy Giuliani's (R) 2008 presidential campaign.
+She was an adviser to former New York City Mayor Rudy Giuliani's (R) 2008 presidential campaign.
 There was early speculation she might consider running for mayor of New York City in 2009, but she never did.
 In January 2010, Molinari confirmed that she was seriously considering a Senate bid against U.S. Senator Kirsten Gillibrand, before issuing a public statement three days later saying that she had decided not to run.

 In 2013 Molinari was a signatory to an amicus curiae brief submitted to the Supreme Court in support of same-sex marriage during the Hollingsworth v.
 Perry case.

 In 2020, it was announced that she would speak at the 2020 Democratic National Convention in support of Democratic presidential nominee Joe Biden, becoming one of two one-time U.S. political party convention keynote speakers, along with Zell Miller, to speak at a convention for the opposite party.

 Molinari is also a member of the Atlantic Council's Board of Directors.